Phoenix election riot: Aftermath

 Immediately after the riot, whites accused many black men of being involved in the violence.
 An uneasy peace spread over Greenwood county, as residents grappled with what had happened, and feared more violence.

 When the news got out, conservative whites started going to Greenwood to avenge Ethridge's death.
 Groups of armed whites scourged the countryside and nearby areas in search of victims.
 The group drove the Tolbert family from their home, which they destroyed and burned, along with all of the family's personal possessions.
 The white mob lynched four black men near the local Rehoboth Church.

 On November 11, Robert Tolbert, Thomas's brother, met with President McKinley at the White House to seek redress.
 The next day's issue of the New York Times reported that "the president listened attentively to the recital, but gave no indication of what action, if any, might be taken."

-Wilmington insurrection
+Wilmington massacre

 Following the Phoenix Election Riot, a white insurgent group overthrew the elected biracial fusionist government, including a white mayor, of the city of Wilmington, North Carolina.
-They precipitated the Wilmington insurrection of 1898.
+They precipitated the 1898 Wilmington massacre.
 The Democrats in the state had also been working to oust the state's Republican and populist biracial fusion government from power.
 The insurrection resulted in roughly 25 African Americans murdered and countless more injured by a white mob that roamed the city, attacking blacks.

 Democratic party white supremacists overthrew the newly elected fusionist white mayor and biracial council.
 The mob of around 2,000 whites took to the streets and attacked the mainly black newspaper, Daily Record.
 The core group of insurgents already had assigned officeholders to the city's elected positions.
 Many African Americans left Wilmington permanently, although it had long been a majority-black city.